kenellorando/cadence/README.md

 # CadenceRadio
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/kenellorando/cadence?style=flat-square)

-**Cadence** is a fully-featured HTTP API application suite for *Icecast/Liquidsoap* web radios.
+**Cadence** is a fully-featured HTTP API web radio software suite.

-Out of the box, this project ships an API server, web-frontend, and autopopulating music-metadata database with custom _Icecast_ and _Liquidsoap_ containers.
-A Compose file will let you set up an entire radio stack in minutes.
-All components have releases for amd64 and armv7.

-See a demo of this on [https://cadenceradio.com/](https://cadenceradio.com/).
+It ships everything you need to start a web radio station, including an API server (with search, request, now playing, and art functions), an interactive browser UI, an autopopulating music-metadata database, with custom _Icecast_ and _Liquidsoap_ integration.
+A Compose file sets the entire radio stack up in minutes.
+Cadence has container releases for amd64 and armv7.
+See a demo on [https://cadenceradio.com/](https://cadenceradio.com/).

 ## Get Started